 Try using customer service to cultivate brand evangelists who are both loyal to and passionate about your brand.

-If you rely on email to handle customer service, you’ll need a tool to help you analyze your effectiveness.
+If you need to create a resume highlighting your customer service skills, consider using an online resume maker like this one from Adobe.
+And if you rely on email to handle customer service, you’ll need a tool to help you analyze your effectiveness.
 And that tool is EmailAnalytics.

 With EmailAnalytics, you can integrate any Gmail account and get detailed visuals on several metrics vital to your customer service strategy, including average response time, number of emails sent, and average thread length.